onhalfway/weijiacheng/docs/contents/wjch/en/Andersen/14-The-Nightingale.md

   - Main Characters: Emperor, Nightingale
   - Problem: The emperor want to find the nightingale who can sing *beautifully*/sweetly.
   - Beginning: The emperor knew a special bird in his garden - mysterious nightingale and summoned his chamberlain to find the bird.
   - Middle: Then, they found the nightingale and brought it back.
-The nightingale sang so sweetly that tears came to the emperor's eyes.But one day an artificial bird looking more beautiful replaced the real one.
+The nightingale sang so sweetly that tears came to the emperor's eyes.
+But one day an artificial bird looking more beautiful replaced the real one.
 After one year, this mechanical bird broke down.
   - End: Five years later, the emperor got sick and was dying.
 Nobody took care of the emperor.
-At this time the real nightingale came back, adn her song revived the emperor.
+At this time the real nightingale came back, and her song revived the emperor.

 ## As-is